Partial tidal disruptions of spinning eccentric white dwarfs by spinning intermediate mass black holes: Methodology

-\tb{Once the WD interacts with the BH partially, its outer layers are stripped off, and the remaining portion of the WD contracts due to its self-gravity, forming a bound core.
-We use the energy-based iterative method following \cite{Guillochon2013} to calculate the self-bound mass.
 The core results in the formation of a high-density region, which reduces the time step for the system's evolution.
 This poses a computational challenge for the system's long-term evolution.
 Hence, once the surviving core has moved a substantial distance away from the black hole and its properties have saturated, we replace the core particles with a sink particle.
 The detailed procedure for introducing the sink particle follows the methodology outlined in \cite{Garain2023a,Garain2023b}.
-We verified this procedure by changing the sink particle placement time to several different values, and observed no noticeable change in the fallback rate.}
+We verified this procedure by changing the sink particle placement time to several different values, and observed no noticeable change in the fallback rate.

-\tb{We use $5\times 10^5$ particles to simulate the relaxed WDs.
-We have also checked the convergence of our simulation results by using $10^6$ particles and found no significant differences.}
+We employ $5\times 10^5$ SPH particles in our fiducial WD models.
+Convergence was verified by re-running representative cases with $5\times 10^6$ particles -- a tenfold increase -- which produced essentially identical results, confirming that the baseline resolution is adequate for the present study.
+The figures demonstrating this convergence test are included in Appendix~\ref{app:convergence}.